kduffie/braid-server/README.md

 This project is an open-source implementation of a server that implements the Braid protocol.
 This implementation is built on node.js and its only mandatory external dependency is MongoDB.

-If you want to learn a lot more about Braid, visit our wiki:  https://github.com/kduffie/braid-server/wiki
+If you want to learn a lot more about Braid, visit [our wiki](https://github.com/kduffie/braid-server/wiki)

 ## Installation